pmean/build-website/text/06/ColorsForR.md

 for pages similar to this one at [Category: Graphical with [general help resources](../GeneralHelp.html).
 You can also browse Children's Mercy Hospital website.
 Need more information?
+I have a page reproducing it here as a service
+- as it is no longer available on the
+Hospital.
+Although I do not hold the copyright for this material
+- I am
-I have a page reproducing it here as a service, as it is no longer available on the Hospital.
-Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children's Mercy
+This page was written by Steve Simon while working at Children's Mercy

 <!---Do not use
+**[StATS]:** **Colors for R graphs (June 28
+- 2006)**
-**[StATS]:** **Colors for R graphs (June 28, 2006)** This page was written by Steve Simon while working at Children's Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material
+- I am
+reproducing it here as a service
+- as it is no longer available on the
+Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Graphical